bibanon/BASC-Archiver/documents/dan-chan-arc-format.rst

 **arc_version**

-This key lists the version of the ``chan.zip`` format that this archive conforms to.
+This key lists the version of the ``chan.arc`` format that this archive conforms to.
 Right now, this version string is ``draft-01``, where ``01`` will be incremented for newer version of this chan archive draft.

 The final format of this string is not yet decided, but will be closer to the final release of this specification.